Masudyee/science-facts-hub/README.md

 * **The Sleep Trick:** Scientists recently discovered that when these frogs sleep, they hide about 90% of their red blood cells inside their liver.
 This makes their bodies even more transparent, allowing them to achieve ultimate invisibility while resting.

+---

+## 🏁 Phase 1 Completed!

+> **Thank you for following along with Phase 1!
+We have successfully reached Day 10 and explored 10 incredible scientific facts together.
+This chapter is now officially closed, but the journey doesn't stop here.**

+🚀 **The adventure continues in [Science Facts Hub 2](https://github.com/)!** Head over to the new repository to catch Day 11 onwards and keep discovering the wonders of the universe.

+*See you in Phase 2!* 🔬✨